 Key Stage 4 - Years 10 and 11

-Students joining us in Key Stage 4, usually from Thriftwood School, will follow a more ‘school based’ programme and will have access to a range of subjects; including the core subjects, the Arts, Physical Education, PSHCEe, and Work Related Learning.
-Each KS4 Tutor group will be a mix of Year 10 & 11 students.
+Students joining us in key stage 4, usually from Thriftwood School, will follow a more ‘school based’ programme and will have access to a range of subjects; including the core subjects, the arts, physical education, PSHCEe, and work related learning.
+Each KS4 tutor group will be a mix of Year 10 and 11 students.
 The thinking behind this is that it will help target student needs more effectively.
-Students will be ability grouped for English and Mathematics and will work towards accreditation at a functional level over a two year period.
-In working towards independence, students will be encouraged to engage with Travel Training, in-order-to start using public transport both at college and at home.
-The aim of the Key Stage 4 Curriculum is to determine a young person’s next stage of learning, whether academic in nature or based on vocational learning.
+Students will be ability-grouped for English and mathematics and will work towards accreditation at a functional level over a two year period.
+In working towards independence, students will be encouraged to engage with travel training, in-order-to start using public transport both at college and at home.
+The aim of the key stage 4 curriculum is to determine a young person’s next stage of learning, whether academic in nature or based on vocational learning.
 Students will only undertake accreditation if they are able and if it serves a purpose for their chosen pathway.

-At Key Stage 5, students will continue to receive high quality English and Mathematics teaching in ability groups.
-Those, who are able, will be aiming for qualifications in the core subjects up to Level 2 which will enable them to access mainstream College courses when they leave Thriftwood.
-However, the core purpose of our Post 16 programme is to develop vocational skills and the skills required for gainful employment.
+At Key Stage 5, students will continue to receive high quality English and mathematics teaching in ability-groups.
+Those, who are able, will be aiming for qualifications in the core subjects up to Level 2 which will enable them to access mainstream college courses when they leave Thriftwood.
+However, the core purpose of our post-16 programme is to develop vocational skills and the skills required for gainful employment.
 This will include Options in their chosen vocational area and the opportunity to experience aspects of the world of work.
-Most students stay in the Post 16 provision up to the age of 18.
-If students are not ready to leave the College at 18, they are then invited to stay for a further year to develop greater resilience and confidence in accessing community resources.
-This is a non-accredited route and its purpose is to help parents find the right provisions moving into adulthood.
+Most students stay in the post-16 provision up to the age of 18.

 Moving into Adulthood